google/liquidfun/liquidfun/Box2D/Box2D/Documentation/Programmers-Guide/Chapter11_Particles.md

 will almost double the cycles cost of b2ParticleSystem::Solve.

 Use the `particleIterations` parameter in `b2World::Step` to set the number of iterations.
-The default value of `particleIterations` is calculated based on the physical constants of your particle systems (see `b2CalculateParticleIterations`).
+The default value of `particleIterations` is 1.

 You should experiment with `particleIterations` in your game to find the best balance of stability versus cycles.
-The calculation performed by `b2CalculateParticleIterations` is, necessarily, a simplification, and should be used only as a starting point.
+Try calling `b2CalculateParticleIterations` or `b2World::CalculateReasonableParticleIterations` to estimate a reasonable value.
+Note that these functions are, necessarily, a simplification, and should be used only as a starting point.

 If your simulation seems overly bouncy or energetic, or if the particles in your simulation are passing through contacts, try increasing the number of